mglantz/moleculetest/README.md

 # Conigure Jenkins
 * Go to https://hostname:8080, install recommended plugins (and sometimes you need to restart jenkins after that).
 * Add New Item, name-it-like-this or likethis not 'like this'.
 Type pipeline.
-And run.
+Scroll down to pipeline script and paste in the content of this file: https://raw.githubusercontent.com/mglantz/moleculetest/main/Jenkinsfile And run.